2024/25 European Rugby Champions Cup Betting Tips

-The European Champions Cup is the pinnacle of European club rugby where the top teams from England, France, Wales, Scotland, Ireland and Italy compete.
+The European Champions Cup is the pinnacle of European club rugby where the top teams from England, France, Wales, Scotland, Ireland, South Africa and Italy compete.
 The local leagues are used to determine who qualifies.

-It is also known as the Heineken Champions Cup for sponsorship reasons and is organised by European Professional Club Rugby (ECPR).
+It is also known as the Investec Champions Cup for sponsorship reasons and is organised by European Professional Club Rugby (ECPR).

 European Rugby Champions Cup Fixtures